spinnaker/kayenta/docs/canary-config.md

 Controls how to classify and handle outliers.
 Outliers are determined based on the interquartile range (IQR) which is the middle 50% of the data.
+Conceptually, the IQR measures where the bulk of the values lie within a distribution

 The low outlier boundary is calculated using the equation: `Q1 - factor * IQR`.
 The high outlier boundary is calculated using the equation: `Q3 + factor * IQR`.